 The Free State has a rich archaeological and historical history going back millions of years and includes significant aspects such as Later Stone Age rock art, Battlefields and Iron Age stonewalled enclosures.
 The general surroundings of the study area became a melting pot of contact and conflict as it represents one of many frontiers where San hunter- gatherers, Nguni and Sotho-Tswana agro-pastoralists, Dutch Voortrekkers and British Colonists all came together.
 The ravages of war also swept across these plains, and in particular the South African War (1899-1902) as well as the Boer Rebellion (1914-1915).
 The Free State has a rich archaeological and historical history going back millions of years and includes significant aspects such as Later Stone Age rock art, Battlefields and Iron Age stonewalled enclosures.
-The general surroundings of the study area became a melting pot of contact and conflict as it represents one of many frontiers where San hunter- gatherers, Nguni and Sotho-Tswana agro-pastoralists, Dutch Voortrekkers and British Colonists all came together.
+The general surroundings of the study area became a melting pot of contact and conflict as it represents one of many frontiers where San hunter-gatherers, Nguni and Sotho-Tswana agro-pastoralists, Dutch Voortrekkers and British Colonists all came together.
 The ravages of war also swept across these plains, and in particular the South African War (1899-1902) as well as the Boer Rebellion (1914-1915).

 A heritage screening report was compiled by the Department of Environmental Affairs National Web-based Environmental Screening Tool as required by Regulation 16(1)(v) of the Environmental Impact Assessment Regulations 2014, as amended.
 According to the heritage screening report, the project area has a Low Heritage Sensitivity.
 A site visit was conducted by the heritage specialist.
 The fieldwork was conducted by an archaeologist (Nikki Mann) and field assistant (Xander Fourie) from PGS on 23 March 2023.
 The fieldwork team were able to confirm that the study area was disturbed from historical agricultural activities and mining-related activities.
-The fieldwork conducted to evaluate the possible impact of the proposed development, has revealed the presence of one (1) heritage resource (Figure 14).
-The remains of a historical homestead (NGD-01) were identified within the study area.
-The site was rated as having high to medium heritage significance.
+No heritage resources were identified in the study area.